 In 1,000 words or less, please tell us why you are interested in learning to think more critically about food systems and society.
 Explain your motivation to create social change in the food system and the personal and/or professional experiences that have contributed to your interest.
 In addition, you may address your reasons for pursuing graduate study and/or how a low-residency, online program contributes to your goals.

-As part of your application, you will need to submit unofficial transcripts from all post-secondary institutions you have attended, including trade schools, community colleges, and four-year universities.
-Unofficial transcripts can often be obtained from a school’s website, usually through something like a student portal or the registrar’s website.
+As part of your application, you will need to submit unofficial or official transcripts from all post-secondary institutions you have attended, including trade schools, community colleges, and four-year universities.
+Transcripts can often be obtained from a school’s website, usually through something like a student portal or the registrar’s website.

-Submit a sole-authored writing sample (5-15 pages), preferably on a topic related to food systems and society.
-We are looking for evidence of your potential or ability to develop key questions and focused writing, construct reasoned arguments based on evidence, and assess or analyze the significance of what you have presented.
+Submit a writing sample (2 or more pages).
+The topic, purpose, audience, and tone are very flexible.
+In conjunction with your Letter of Intent, we are looking for evidence of your potential or ability to write and engage with content at the graduate level.
 Your sample may be something you have already written or write for the purpose of this application.

 Letters of recommendation